 In the selection of restaurants and hotel rooms, it is expected that individuals will seek moderately priced establishments of acceptable quality.
-[LAAC §4.242.3.(b)]

-An employee or elected official must consider transportation costs, time, and other relevant factors in selecting the most economical and practical accommodations. [§4.242.3.(b)(1)]

-- (iii) The most practical hotel on the above list with acceptable written justification; or - (iv) Any lodging expenses may be reimbursed provided that the expense does not exceed 300% of the lodging per diem and traveler must clearly demonstrate no other acceptable alternative lodging was available, as in the event of a state of emergency, or other justifiable reason reviewed and certified by the Department Head1 as reasonable and proper, and incurred in the pursuit of System business. - 26.
-Reimbursement is limited to single occupancy room rate, as documented on hotel letterhead or the hotel's room rates listing, plus applicable taxes and charges unless additional occupants are LACERS trustees/staff on official LACERS business.

-B. MEALS AND INCIDENTAL EXPENSES (M&IE)

-Expenses incurred by an employee or elected official for food and beverage served at meals, scheduled receptions, or other functions necessary for the conduct of City business are allowable to a maximum of three meals a day. [§4.242.3.(b)(2)]

-- 27. LACERS intends to be compliant with IRS accountable plan rules, therefore M&IE allowance will be provided only when business travel results in a necessity for lodging.
+[LAAC §4.242.3.(b)] An employee or elected official must consider transportation costs, time, and other relevant factors in selecting the most economical and practical accommodations. [§4.242.3.(b)(1)] (iii) The most practical hotel on the above list with acceptable written justification; or (iv) Any lodging expenses may be reimbursed provided that the expense does not exceed 300% of the lodging per diem and traveler must clearly demonstrate no other acceptable alternative lodging was available, as in the event of a state of emergency, or other justifiable reason reviewed and certified by the Department Head as reasonable and proper, and incurred in the pursuit of System business.
+26. Reimbursement is limited to single occupancy room rate, as documented on hotel letterhead or the hotel's room rates listing, plus applicable taxes and charges unless additional occupants are LACERS business.
+B. MEALS AND INCIE DENTAL EXPENSES (M&IE) LAAC Requirement LACERS Policy Expenses incurred by an employee or elected official for food and beverage served at meals, scheduled receptions, or other functions necessary for the conduct of City business are allowable to a maximum of three meals a day. [§4.242.3.(b)(2)] 27.
+LACERS intends to be compliant with IRS accountable plan rules, therefore M&amp;IE allowance will be provided only when business travel results in a necessity for lodging.
 LACERS will provide travelers with a standard meal allowance at the Federal per diem rate per locale.
 The allowance, in lieu of providing receipts, is acceptable under the IRS accountable plan rules.
-The IRS (Publication 463) defines meals and incidental expenses include: meals, transportation to acquire meals, fees/tips to porters, baggage carriers, bellhops, hotel maids, wait staff, and other service providers. - 28.
-No meal allowance will be paid when meals are provided throughout the day by the host or at the conference. - 29.
-Prorating the standard meal allowance The IRS permits LACERS to adopt its own rules for prorating the standard meal allowance on partial days of travel so long as we consistently apply the method in accordance with reasonable business practice.
+The IRS (Publication 463) defines meals and incidental expenses include: meals, transportation to acquire meals, fees/tips to porters, baggage carriers, bellhops, hotel maids, wait staff, and other service providers.
+28. No meal allowance will be paid when meals are provided throughout the day by the host or at the conference.
+29. Prorating the standard meal allowance - The IRS permits LACERS to adopt its own

-1 Pursuant to Board Resolution 140311-C, Department Head authority to approve and certify travel expenditures is delegated as follows: the Board President approves Board Member and General Manager expenditures; the Vice President approves Board President expenditures; the General Manager approves staff expenditures.
+&lt;sup>1 Pursuant to Board Resolution 140311-C, Department Head authority to approve and certify travel expenditures is delegated as follows: the Board President approves Board Member and General Manager expenditures; the Vice President approves Board President expenditures; the General Manager approves staff expenditures.